Skip to main content

 The job description must go beyond simple titles.
 It should include:

-- Technical (hard skills) and behavioral (soft skills) competencies required
+• Technical skills (hard skills) and behavioral skills (soft skills) required

-- Expected experience level and any diploma prerequisites
+• Expected experience level and any prerequisite qualifications

-This step ideally involves the operational manager, the HR director, and when relevant, one or two members of the concerned team.
+This step ideally involves the operational manager, the HR director and, when relevant, one or two colleagues from the concerned team.

 Calibrate the Sourcing Strategy

-The choice of distribution channels must be adapted to the profile being sought:
+The choice of distribution channels must be adapted to the profile you're looking for:

-- Specialized sites (Cadremploi, Apec, Welcome to the Jungle) depending on sector
+• Specialized sites (Cadremploi, Apec, Welcome to the Jungle) depending on the sector

-- Internal referrals: 45% of CAC 40 companies declare that referrals are their primary recruitment channel (PageGroup Barometer 2024)
+• Internal referrals: 45% of CAC 40 companies say that employee referrals are their primary recruitment channel (PageGroup Barometer 2024)

-- CV databases and ATS (Applicant Tracking System) to capitalize on past applications
+• CV databases and ATS (Applicant Tracking System) to leverage past applications

-A high-performing ATS allows centralization of applications, automatic scoring, and reduces administrative processing time by 30 to 50%.
+A high-performing ATS allows you to centralize applications, automatically score them, and reduce administrative processing time by 30 to 50%.

 ---